jwronline/jwr-shuttle/README.md

 # JWR-Shuttle

-All files for the space shuttle by JWR-vzw
+All files for the space shuttle by JWR

+# How to run a shuttle mission?

+1. Make a mission control and shuttle
+2. Print or open the [scripts](https://github.com/jwronline/scripts)
+3. Download and prepare the computers with [shuttle-command](https://github.com/jwronline/shuttle-command)
+4. Install a projector and prepare the [dashboard](https://github.com/jwronline/dashboard)

+In case of questions: email info [at] jwronline [dot] be

 # What's in here?

-- [ ] A dashboard by [@Yaronn](https://github.com/Yaron/blessed-contrib), to be modified to have space shuttle data
 - [x] A library of sounds from space shuttle missions (NASA)
 - [ ] A library of videos from space shuttle missions (NASA)
 - [x] A dashboard in gif-form for our planet (by [/u/hellofromthemoon](http://www.reddit.com/u/hellofromthemoon))